Skip to content

 align

-So, select 'splice' mode: by default, this uses the staging annotations to align segments to (N1, N2, N3, R, W and ?), editting segments such that the resulting output is cleanly/consistently aligned
+So, we'd select 'splice' mode: by default, this uses the staging annotations to align segments (N1, N2, N3, R, W and ?), editting segments such that the resulting output is cleanly/consistently aligned.
+We'll put the new EDF in the folder fin/:

 mkdir fin